-Computational Theories and their Implementation in the Brain: The legacy of David Marr
+Computational Theories and their Implementation in the Brain PDF: The legacy of David Marr

 In the late 1960s and early 1970s David Marr produced three astonishing papers in which he gave a detailed account of how the fine structure and known cell types of the cerebellum, hippocampus and neocortex perform the functions that they do.
 Marr went on to become one of the main founders of Computational Neuroscience.
 In his classic work ‘Vision’ he distinguished between the computational, algorithmic, and implementational levels, and the three early theories concerned implementation.
 However, they were produced when Neuroscience was in its infancy.